LTL-Transfer: Skill Transfer for Temporal Task Specification: LTL-Transfer with transition-centric options

-\textbf{Relaxed Edge Matching Condition} For the \textit{Relaxed} edge matching criterion, the self edges $e_1$ and $e^{\varphi_{test}}_{q,q}$ must share satisfying truth assignments, so must the targeted edges $e_2$ and $e^{\varphi_{test}}_{q,q'}$.
-However, it allows the option to have valid truth assignments that may not satisfy the intended outward transition; yet none of those truth assignments should trigger a transition to an unrecoverable failure state $q^{\bot}$ of the reward machine.
-Further, all truth assignments that terminate the option must not satisfy the self-transition condition for the test specification.
-The \textit{Relaxed} edge matching conditions can retrieve a greater number of eligible options.
-Formally, relaxed edge matching criterion is satisfied if the following Boolean expression holds:
+\textbf{Relaxed Edge-Matching Condition} requires the self edges $e_1$ and $e^{\varphi_{test}}_{q,q}$ share satisfying truth assignments, so must the outgoing edges $e_2$ and $e^{\varphi_{test}}_{q,q'}$.
+However, it allows the option to have valid truth assignments that may not satisfy the target outgoing edge, yet none of the truth assignments should trigger a transition to an unrecoverable failure state $q^{\bot}$.
+We identify $q^{\bot}$ as a sink state of the RM graph without outgoing edges.
+Further, all truth assignments that terminate the option must not satisfy the self-transition edge of the test task's reward machine.
+The \textit{Relaxed} edge-matching condition can retrieve more eligible options.
+It is satisfied if the following Boolean expression holds: